Call now on 07984 696755 or 01952 605792

 Hypnosis is simply a state of relaxed focus.
 It is a natural state.
 In fact, each of us enters such a state - sometimes called a trance state - at least twice a day: once when we are falling asleep, and once when we are waking up.
 That kind of fuzzy, timeless state between dreaming and awake is a trance state.
 When a nine-minute snooze-button seems to give you enough time to have an-hour long dream, that's a trance state.

 There are many other times that people enter a natural state of trance.
-Driving, watching TV, listening to music, working on a favorite hobby or activity in the "flow" state.
+Driving, watching TV, listening to music, working on a favourite hobby or activity in the "flow" state.
 These are all "altered states of consciousness," and all are various levels of trance.
 Trance is normal, natural and common.

 Some people leave their first hypnotherapy session saying, "I wasn't hypnotised - I knew what was going on the whole time!"
 Well of course you did!
 Hypnosis is not a state of amnesia or of no awareness.
 Just the opposite is true, in fact.
 Hypnosis is a state of very heightened awareness and focus.